Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability via the interacting particle system

-\textit{Step 1.1.
+\textit{Step 1.
 Preliminary manipulations.} Applying Itô's formula to \eqref{malderiv},

-where $M_N(s,t)$ is a local martingale term.
-In fact, by standard SDE well-posedness theory, a solution to Equation \eqref{eq:itomalderiv} exists and is $L^2$-integrable, allowing us to conclude $M_N$ is a proper martingale; hence upon taking expectations, this term vanishes.
-Let $L$ be the Lipschitz constant which bounds the spatial and measure derivatives of $b$ and $\sigma$.
-Then
+where $M_N$ is a Hilbert space-valued local martingale term.
+In fact, by standard SDE well-posedness theory, e.g. \cite{gyongykrylov1980SDEMartingales}*{Theorem 1}, for any $s \in [0,T]$, a $L^2$-integrable solution to Equation \eqref{eq:itomalderiv} exists, allowing us to conclude $M_N$ is a proper martingale for finite $N$.\footnote{We note that \cite{gyongykrylov1980SDEMartingales}*{Theorem 1} provides wellposedness and moment estimates for the SDE, but critically, such estimates are \textit{dependent on $N$} and explode as $N\nearrow +\infty$.
+Nonetheless, for any fixed $N$ the estimates suffice to ensure that $\bE[M_N(s,t)]=0$ for any $s,t$.
+Obtaining moment estimates uniformly in $N$ is done in a subsequent step of the proof.
+This is the exact same as in the proof of Proposition \ref{lemma:PoCforBSigmaSystem}.}.